mangerij/ferret/doc/content/contribute/index.md

 A special thanks to all of the collaborators/co-authors of the various [projects](publication_highlights/publication_highlights.md) using FERRET.

-We also would like to thank the code contributors and developers from [Idaho National Laboratory](https://inl.gov/) for their continued support.
-A special thanks to MOOSE team member [Dr. Casey Icenhour](https://github.com/cticenhour) for help with the documentation on this website.
+We also would like to thank the code contributors and developers from [Idaho National Laboratory](https://inl.gov/) for their continued supportc.

+A particular recognition to MOOSE team member [Dr. Casey Icenhour](https://github.com/cticenhour) for help with the documentation of this website.